-We are pleased to present the second report for our stakeholders describing infectious disease surveillance.
+We are pleased to present the third report for our stakeholders describing infectious disease surveillance.
 High quality and timely surveillance is key to the safety of the blood supply.
-This includes monitoring of transmissible disease markers that the blood is tested for (including bacterial infections), investigation of any reports of possible transfusion transmission, as well as a horizon scan for any new pathogens that may pose a risk now or in the future.
+This includes monitoring of transmissible disease markers that the blood is tested for (including bacteria), investigation of any reports of possible transfusion transmission, as well as a horizon scan for any new pathogens that may pose a risk now or in the future.

 The most up-to-date tests for pathogens are used to identify infectious donations and prevent their release for patient use.
-In 2013, transmissible disease rates per 100,000 donations continued to be very low: HIV 0.2, Hepatitis C 5.3, Hepatitis B 6.3, HTLV 1.1 and Syphilis 3.9.
-Selective testing of donors at risk of Chagas' disease identified 2 positive donations, and there were 6 donations positive for West Nile Virus.
+In 2014, transmissible disease rates per 100,000 donations continued to be very low: HIV 0.4, Hepatitis C 6.1, Hepatitis B 5.8, HTLV 1.2 and Syphilis 3.5.
+Selective testing of donors at risk of Chagas' disease identified 5 positive donations, and there was 1 donation positive for West Nile Virus.
 The residual risk of a potentially infectious donation from a unit of blood also remains very low at 1 in 8 million donations for HIV, 1 in 6.7 million donations for HCV and 1 in 1.7 million donations for HBV.
 Lookback and traceback investigations did not identify any transfusion transmitted infections.
 Bacterial growth was identified in 8 platelet products.